 After getting your hands on all the devices mentioned above, you need to make the connections and follow the steps as guided below:

-Connections – Image Credits (Rawland Uy) - Next, you need to plug the HDMI cable, which works as an output, into your TV or monitor.
+4. Next, you must plug the HDMI cable, which works as an output, into your TV or monitor.

-- Next, press the button on the optical Bluetooth adapter twice in quick succession to pair them to your speakers.
+8. Next, press the optical Bluetooth adapter button twice quickly to pair them to your speakers.
 Your speakers will then be connected to your Xbox and ready to use.

-The two general audio options for speakers are “5.1 uncompressed” and “7.1 uncompressed.”
-You can try selecting both options individually and keep the settings that provide the best audio output.
+Tip: Speakers’ two general audio options are “5.1 uncompressed” and “7.1 uncompressed.”
+You can try selecting both options individually and keep the best audio output settings.

 Audio Problems That May Occur